dmbarbour/wikilon/docs/AwelonLang.md

 Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
 Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.

-Environments may enforce ad-hoc constraints, reserving words or restricting definitions.
-For example, a linter might complain if a `*-meta-doc` word does not evaluate to an expected documentation type.
-To support local definitions, a linter could warn when words of form `foo-local-*` are referenced from outside `foo-*`.
+Awelon environments may enforce some ad-hoc structure on usage of words in the dictionary.
+For example, to support module local definitions, we might reject code where `foo-local-*` is used outside `foo-*`.
+When looking for documentation for a word, we might heuristically check `*-meta-doc`.
+We could reserve `tag-*` and `todo-*` words for reverse lookups.
+A projectional editor might even render some words using CJK characters or iconography.
+Essentially, the environmental context provides an implicit connotation for many words, but should not be overly restrictive.

 ## Natural Numbers